dune-gdt/dune-gdt/source/example__ipdg_heat_equation.md

 :load: myst_code_init.py
 ```

-# Example [WIP]: SIPDG for the instationary heat equation
+# Example: SIPDG for the instationary heat equation

 ## This is work in progress (WIP), still missing: